What is a REST API and Why Build One in PHP?

 Moving Forward with Your PHP REST API

 The most important next step is testing.
-Build a simple client application that makes requests to your API, and verify that each endpoint behaves correctly with valid input, invalid input, and edge cases.
+Build a simple client application that makes requests to your API, and verify that each endpoint behaves correctly with valid input, invalid input, and edge cases like empty strings, very long values, and special characters.
 Thorough testing during development prevents surprises when your API goes into production.